Understanding the Limits of Insight in Therapy

 If insight has a ceiling, what moves things beyond it?

-And the most powerful version of that, for most of the difficulties people bring to therapy, is relational experience.
+The most powerful version of that, for most difficulties people bring to therapy, is relational experience.

 Consider someone who has always believed, at a level below conscious thought, that they're not particularly interesting or worthy of others' sustained attention.
 They might understand exactly where that belief came from — a critical parent, a difficult adolescence, relationships that reinforced it.
 They can articulate the schema clearly.